al-chris/pahe-downloader-v3/README.md

 ## 🔧 How It Works

 1. **URL Processing**: Extracts anime ID and title from the provided URL
-2. **Episode Discovery**: Uses Selenium to scrape episode information and anime title
+2. **Episode Discovery**: Uses Playwright to scrape episode information and anime title
 3. **Link Resolution**: Bypasses DDoS-Guard and resolves download links
 4. **Extension Detection**: Analyzes HTTP headers to determine correct file extensions
 5. **Intelligent Naming**: Creates filenames with anime title, episode number, and proper extension